bluenote-1577/skani/README.md

 #./target/release/skani dist refs/e.coli-EC590.fasta refs/e.coli-K12.fasta
 ```

-Note: If you're on an ARM64 platform, you may need to build from the `no-simd` branch of skani.
-See the issue [here](https://github.com/bluenote-1577/skani/issues/6).

 #### Option 2: Pre-built x86-64 linux statically compiled executable

 We offer a pre-built statically compiled executable for x86-64 linux systems.
 That is, if you're on a x86-64 linux system, you can just download the binary and run it without installing anything.